 - 2.2.1 The Board shall agree the delegation of any of their functions except for those set out within the 'Schedule of Matters reserved to the Board' to Committees and others, setting any conditions and restrictions it considers necessary and following any directions or regulations given by the Welsh Ministers.
-These functions may be carried out: - i By a Committee, sub-Committee or officer of HEIW - 2.2.2 The Board shall agree and formally approve the delegation of specific executive powers to be exercised by Committees, sub-Committees, joint-Committees or joint sub-Committees which it has formally constituted.
+These functions may be carried out: - i) By a Committee, sub-Committee or officer of HEIW - 2.2.2 The Board shall agree and formally approve the delegation of specific executive powers to be exercised by Committees and sub-Committees, which it has formally constituted.